kbabkin/code-egress/doc/Replace-Restore.md

 ## Instruction Matching

 Replace instruction file uses same format as report file.
-Use ``restore-instruction-lines.csv`` for particular false-positives with exact context and file match or ``restore-instruction.csv`` for common false-positives with wider context and file path matching.
+Use ``replace-instruction-lines.csv`` for particular false-positives with exact context and file match or ``replace-instruction.csv`` for common false-positives with wider context and file path matching.
 These files can be prepared manually or by copying lines from report file ``replace-report.csv`` with **Allow** column filling.